mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 indicating that the URI could not be used to find hostnames.
 The error SHALL include the reason why they could not be found.

-A driver MUST verify that the host names returned through SRV records have the same parent `{domainname}`.
+A driver MUST verify that the host names returned through SRV records end with the original SRV's `{domainname}`.
 Drivers MUST raise an error and MUST NOT initiate a connection to any returned host name which does not share the same `{domainname}`.

+In the case that the SRV record has less than three `.` separated parts, the returned address MUST NOT be identical to the original `{hostname}`.
+The next major version should the host names returned through all SRVs require to end with the entire `{hostname}`.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.